sunlei4076/Functional-Light-JS/ch9.md

 	fib( n - 2 ) + fib( n - 1 )
 ```

-**Note:** The first several numbers of this sequence are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+**注意:** The first several numbers of this sequence are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
 Each number is the addition of the previous two numbers in the sequence.

 The definition of fibonacci expressed directly in code: